matrix-org/synapse/docs/usage/configuration/config_documentation.md

 sub-setting, which defines the id of the user which will be used to send the notices.

-Other options for this setting include:
+Sub-options for this setting include:
 * `system_mxid_display_name`: set the display name of the "notices" user
 * `system_mxid_avatar_url`: set the avatar for the "notices" user
 * `room_name`: set the room name of the server notices room